SerbanUntu/ray-tracer/README.md

 ./src/program/mandelbrot.exe
 ```

 This generates `mandelbrot.bmp` with a high-resolution view of the Mandelbrot set using a custom color palette.
+The generator reads configuration parameters from `examples/mandelbrot.json`, allowing you to customize the center point, zoom level, resolution, and other rendering parameters without recompiling.

 ### Configuration

+**Mandelbrot Generator**: Parameters can be configured via `examples/mandelbrot.json`:
+- `center`: Complex plane coordinates for the center point
+- `zoom`: Magnification level
+- `width`: Output image width
+- `aspect_ratio`: Image aspect ratio
+- `max_iterations`: Maximum iteration count for convergence testing
+- `escape_boundary_squared`: Escape radius for divergence detection
+- `output_path`: Output file path

-Key parameters can be modified in the source files:
+**Ray Tracer**: Key parameters can be modified in the source files:
 - **Camera settings**: Screen resolution, rays per pixel, recursion depth
 - **Scene objects**: Position, size, and material properties
 - **Rendering effects**: Background colors, shading thresholds, grayscale mode

+*Note: JSON configuration for the ray tracer is planned for future releases.*

 ---